sijms/go-ora/README.md

 important notes:
  * the client is tested against oracle 10G, 11G and 12G and working properly
  * supported parameter types is integer, double, strings and time.Time
- * named parameter not supported to define parameter just put ':' + parameter_name in sql statment
+ * named parameter not supported to define parameter just put ':' + parameter_name in sql statement
- * integeration with sql/database is done using simple form
+ * integration with sql/database is done using simple form

 # Usage:
 ## there are 2 way to use the client